A world without internet … In 2022, it almost seems impossible. But what if there was an internet shutdown for a day? What would happen?

 What would happen if there was an internet shutdown?

-For millions of Northern Arizonans, they found out the answer to that question in 2015.
+About a million Arizonans found the answer to that question in 2015.
 Around noon on a February weekday, the internet stopped working for folks from Flagstaff to Phoenix.

-A major fiber optic cable that fed several carriers and services was deliberately cut by vandals, stopping internet and telephone services for hundreds of miles.
+A major fiber optic cable feeding several carriers and services was deliberately cut by vandals, stopping internet and telephone services for hundreds of miles.

 During that time, debit and credit cards ceased to work, leading businesses to close or go to all-cash transactions.